ZBar/ZBar/iphone/doc/optimizing.rst

 You should now be able to quickly and reliably decode long linear symbols.

-If have an iPhone 4, you may also try increasing the resolution to support even longer symbols (NB there is no readertest setting for resolution).
+If have a newer device, you may also try increasing the resolution to support even longer symbols.
 You may have to compensate elsewhere to bring the frame rate back to a reasonable level.

 High Density QR Symbols
 ^^^^^^^^^^^^^^^^^^^^^^^